gertst/node-red-contrib-velbus/README.md

    - Bugfix: The relay node had no icon in specific circumstances
    - Bugfix: Address was empty when data bytes were parsed from payload (thanks to jorampic)
    - Enhancement: More descriptive default names
+- 2020/04/xx
+   - Enhancement: Adapt to new Velbus color scheme.

 ## Implemented Velbus modules: